TPP · Banking · Service Initiation · Delegated SCA

 After redirecting, the user will see the bank's authorization screen showing:

-• The TPP name and purpose
+• The TPP name and purpose.

-• That payments will be authenticated by the TPP (Delegated SCA)
+• That payments will be authenticated by the TPP (Delegated SCA).

-• The consent expiry date
+• The consent expiry date.

 User Experience

-Step 7 - Extracting the Authorization Code
+09 Handling the Callback · Step 7 — Extracting the Authorization Code

 After the user approves, the bank redirects to your redirect_uri: